-- Talking over and over the same concern and being unable to either stop thinking about it or to find relief; - Physical symptoms (sweaty palms, shaking, fast heartbeat, aching muscles); - Restlessness and being unable to stay still; - Inability to concentrate (such as taking in what's happening in a TV programme); - Panic attacks; - Not sleeping.
+- Physical symptoms (sweaty palms, shaking, fast heartbeat, aching muscles); - Restlessness and being unable to stay still; - Inability to concentrate (such as taking in what's happening in a TV programme); - Panic attacks; - Not sleeping.

 Remember to keep perspective.
 If they have had several late nights, they are likely to be tired and this increases irritability.
 If they've been exercising, they might have aching muscles.
 If they've just run to meet you, they'll have a fast heart rate.
 Individual or a short-term combination of the above symptoms are normal.